apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 </property>
 ```

-### 2. Configure S3Guard settings
+### 2. Configure S3Guard Settings

-More settings will be added here in the future as we add to S3Guard.
+More settings will may be added in the future.
-Currently the only MetadataStore-independent setting, besides the
+Currently the only Metadata Store-independent setting, besides the
 implementation class above, is the *allow authoritative* flag.

 It is recommended that you leave the default setting here: